If we don’t attempt to make the change now, then when?

-I always have been a sports enthusiast and what got me interested in starting this movement was an incident that happened a couple of years before 2015.
-My brother is a physio and was attached to a para-sport (can’t remember which sport) as they were leaving for an overseas trip.
+I have always been a sports enthusiast and what got me interested in starting this movement was an incident that happened a couple of years before 2015.
+My brother is a Physio and was attached to a Para-Sport (can’t remember which sport) as they were leaving for an overseas trip.
 There was only the coach, manager and himself accompanying the team of athletes who were heavily dependent.
-This led me to find out more regarding the para-sport scene and realised how little I knew.
-If I knew so little, I would need to raise awareness to educate more people about para-sports and the disability scene.
+This led me to find out more regarding the Para-Sport scene and realised how little I knew.
+If I knew so little, I would need to raise awareness to educate more people about Para-Sports and the disability scene.

 I don’t exactly know what brings out the best in me but I know I have certain fears.
 To see something fail and knowing I did nothing to stop it is something that eats me from the inside.
-I always try to identify on how I can compliment and play a positive role in the change.
+I always try to identify how I can complement and play a positive role in the change.
 To not just watch but try to act on the situation would probably be what brings out the best in me.
 I am very thankful for failing.
-It provides me a steep learning curve that allows me to do better in the next project I execute.
+It provides me with a steep learning curve that allows me to do better in the next project I execute.
 The ability to juggle my organisation and my day job together with other commitments is definitely a privilege.